Chavezjune/juneteeth-/Home.md

 This page describes all you can do with RoughJS.

-If you're looking for examples, [click here](https://github.com/pshihn/rough/wiki/Examples).<br>
+If you're looking for examples, [click here](https://github.com/pshihn/rough/wiki/Examples).
-If you're looking for how to use RoughJS in a web-worker, [click here](https://github.com/pshihn/rough/wiki/RoughJS-in-a-web-worker)

 # RoughCanvas & RoughSVG